 Drought support package for Victorian farmers

-The Victorian Government is providing $144 million in drought supports.
+The Victorian Government is providing more than $146.5 million in drought support.

 Farm Drought Support Grants